Editorial Policies

 Complaints

 For complaints relating to the policies and procedures of the Journal or the conduct of editorial staff, please email the details of the complaint to the Managing Editor or Editor-in-Chief.
-Details should be confined to the facts of the case.
+Details should be confined to the facts of the case and provided in writing via these email addresses.
+Complaints directed to other persons or via other channels will not be acted upon.

 All complaints directed through the correct channels will be acknowledged and investigated.
 The Chair of the Editorial Advisory Board will be informed and will oversee the process.
 We will attempt to resolve complaints as quickly and transparently as possible, and endeavour to communicate updates to complainants as they arise.